JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 </tldr>

-A drop-down list is a type of control that shows a list of choices when clicking on it and allows selecting one option.
+A drop-down list is a control that displays a list of choices on click and allows selecting one option.

 ![Example of a Theme drop-down with options: Light (selected in light), Dark (selected in dark), Light with Light Header, High Contrast, Darcula, and an option to get more themes](dropdown.png){width=706}